EriqMoore/Magic8Ball/README.md

 # Project Challenges

-This project had challenges I haven't fully overcame just yet for example, the circle in the middle of the eight ball on mobile is sometimes centered and sometimes not, I will fix as I progress of course, and the design was also tricky, never the less it is still functional, updates will be coming.
+This project had challenges I haven't fully overcame just yet for example, the circle in the middle of the eight ball on mobile is sometimes centered and sometimes not, so to make it easier and loyal to the look of a magic eight ball, I made it a triangle, and the design was also tricky, never the less it is still functional, updates will be coming.

 # Live Link